farahmas/farahmas/README.md

 ## 🌟 Featured Projects

+---

+### 🌐 Backend Development – Nets.tj
+**Software Engineering Intern – July 2024 to September 2024**
+Worked as a software engineering intern at **Nets**, a tech company in Dushanbe, Tajikistan.
+- Learned how to use the **Django** web framework.
+- Contributed to backend development of the official [nets.tj](https://nets.tj) website.

+---

 ### 📱 EduSTEM – STEM Education Mobile App
 **Technovation Girls 2022 – Team Leader, Chief Programmer and Designer**
 Created a mobile application named **EduSTEM** to support science and technology education among students.